Vyral/mary-peacock-recruiting/_posts/2019-03-14-what-is-our-teams-top-lead-generation-secret.md

 Rare is the person who will step forward and volunteer to be your very first home seller, just to help you out.
 They stand to lose big if you mess up.
 So if you want people to avoid you like a telemarketer, tell them you’re new in real estate and look desperate for business.

-**Exception:** IF you already had a connection to the real estate business or other pertinent background, a new career announcement could make total sense.
+**Exception:** If you already had a connection to the real estate business or another pertinent background, a new career announcement could make total sense.
 If you’ve been a real estate investor, mortgage broker, home stager, financial advisor or similar professional, you may enjoy instant credibility.

 Also, if you have a highly recognized name in your community, your announcement may be of local interest and newsworthy, and therefore well-received.